msydor3nko/ScreenBot/README.md

 * Find ScreenBot in Telegram by name '@AlphaBots_screenBot' and starting interaction

-* Send URL to Telegram Bot for getting screenshot of the webpage
+* Send URL to Telegram Bot for getting screenshot of the webpage (or look at the 'static' dir)